 Radon Professionals:

 All radon testing in Connecticut school buildings must be performed by radon measurement professionals who are trained in the U. S. Environmental Protection Agency (EPA) school measurement protocols by the CT DPH Radon Program.
-A person must attend the Radon Measurement in CT Schools course held at the CT DPH and pass the examination.
+A person must attend the Radon Measurement in CT Schools course held by the CT DPH and pass the examination.
 The individual must be certified by the National Radon Proficiency Program (NRPP) or the National Radon Safety Board (NRSB) in radon measurement to be eligible for enrollment in this course.

 Radon Measurement in Schools:

-High levels of radon have been found in classrooms in a number of schools in Connecticut.
+Elevated levels of radon have been found in classrooms in a number of schools in Connecticut.
 Therefore, it is important that students, teachers, and parents are aware that a potential problem could exist in their school.
 A nationwide survey of radon levels in schools estimates that nearly one in five has at least one schoolroom with a short-term radon level above the EPA action level of 4.0 pCi/L.

 Tips for Radon Measurement in Schools: